-I have some templates in Photoshop and Canva I use to create my images.
+I have some templates in Photoshop and Pinterest templates in Canva I use to create my images.
 Then it’s just a matter of changing out the text and images instead of starting from scratch.

 I have a checklist of things to do before I hit publish.
 Then I’m not reinventing the wheel every single time.

 I know bloggers who have post templates.
 I haven’t made one yet, but I’m thinking about it…